maxfrerichs/t3-prometheus-client/README.md

 ## How to use:
 * Install extension with ```composer req maxfrerichs/typo3-prometheus``` in your favourite TYPO3 distribution
 * Add "your-site.com/metrics" to your prometheus config
+* Have fun!

 ## TODO:
-* Add some auth-key based authentication if you need to expose metrics to the outside
+* Add some auth-key based authentication to /metrics endpoint (if someone needs to access metrics from outside)
 * Add support for other metric types (maybe).
+* Add some quality-assuring stuff like static code-analysis (it's not that much code actually).
-* Testing and releasing.
+* Testing and releasing on packagist.org and extensions.typo3.org
+* Add proper documentation

+## Contribution:
+Just do it.
+Open an issue, tell me your ideas, request a specific feature, report bugs and so on.
+You can also write an e-mail to "typo3@maxfrerichs.dev" :-)